Albany, NY private-pay medical transportation

 Questions about Albany medical rides

-- Can I book wheelchair transportation to Albany Medical Center?
+- Can I book wheelchair transportation in Albany for Albany Medical Center or St. Peter's Hospital?

-- Can I request wheelchair transportation for a parent or family member in Albany?
+- Can I request wheelchair transportation to dialysis in Albany?